 - Tadasana (Mountain Pose): Start by standing on a yoga mat in Tadasana.
 Beginning in Tadasana allows you to assess your starting point.
 Do you feel calm or agitated?
 Heavy or light?
 Dull or bright?
 Tired or energetic?
 It’s always helpful to tune into your baseline before you start a practice.
 Tadasana is a simple pose that gives you an opportunity to feel subtle sensation.
 Feel free to return to Tadasana in between poses to check in with any shifts that may have happened.

 - Prasarita Padottanasana (Wide-Leg Forward Bend Pose): This pose provides an easy way to practice strengthening and grounding the legs.
 It also stretches the hamstrings and abducts your hip joints.
 Root your feet into the floor and place your hands on the floor or on yoga blocks.
-Using yoga blocks, even if you’re very flexible, can help you create much more breathing space for mobilizing the core.
+Using yoga blocks, even if you’re very flexible, can promote easier breathing.

 - Virabhadrasana II (Warrior II Pose): Warrior II combines balance, strength and hip abduction with an expanded profile.
 Make sure to breathe deeply.
 Practicing the pose several times on each side can help you build stability.